facundogalletta/RIOS/README.md

 ## Python dependencies

-A complete list of Python dependencies is also provided in *[`requirements.txt`](./requirements.txt)* his file was automatically generated from the source code in:
+A complete list of Python dependencies is also provided in *[`requirements.txt`](./requirements.txt)*.

+His file was automatically generated from the source code in:
 * *./RIOS*
 * *./core*